 Read the tutorial for creating maps.
-The link to the tutorial can be found also on the left sidebar throughout this web site.
+The link to the tutorial can be found also on the top of the page throughout this web site.
 Below is a condensed summary.

 It is relatively simple to create your own map using Custom Maps.
 Just follow these steps.

-If you are willing to do a bit more work for higher quality map image, you can open the PDF on your computer and either take a screen shot of the displayed PDF map (with print screen button) or if your PDF viewer supports it, save the PDF as a JPG file (at least Preview application on Mac OS X does support this).
-Make sure the image size does not exceed the maximum recommended resolution listed on the Settings display in Custom Maps app.
-Then you need to transfer the resulting image to your phone's SD card, and then you can follow the instructions on the previous question to create a map out of that image.
+But if you are willing to do a bit of work with the PDF file you can use maps in them with older devices.
+First you need to open the PDF document containing the map on your computer and save the map page from the PDF as a JPG image file (Preview application on Mac OS X does support this, and some graphics editors allow opening PDF documents as images).
+Make sure the image size does not exceed the maximum recommended resolution listed on the Preferences page in Custom Maps app.
+Then you need to transfer the resulting image to your phone's storage, and with the image on your phone you can follow the instructions on the previous question to create a map out of that image.